CV Layout Examples & Design Tips to Get You Hired This Year

 A Professional Summary

 • The Summary section typically appears at the top of your CV and quickly describes you and your capabilities.
 It is a great way to highlight your most impressive experience and achievements right at the top.
-By including a summary section, you ensure that the potential employer isn’t left wondering why you are the best candidate, having to parse through your work experience and education - you tell them right at the outset.
+By including a CV summary section, you ensure that the potential employer isn’t left wondering why you are the best candidate, having to parse through your work experience and education - you tell them right at the outset.

 Relevant Skills